RealCyberTalks/networking/module.md

   <h1 align="center">Network layers (1-2)</h1>

   <h5>Layer 1: Hardware/Physical things, like cables </h5>
-  <h5>Layer 2: Mac Address etc</h5>
+  <h5>Layer 2: Mac Address, etc</h5>

   <ul>
    <ls>
   <li>Hardware: This is the physical things like the metal and components inside of your computer</li>
-  <li>Mac address: A code burnt in on your device.
+  <li>Mac address: Fixed code on a device.
 Every device has a mac address.
 This is like an ip address, or home address.
-This code almost should never change, because it is like an identifier for the device</li>
+This code will almost never change,because it is like an identifier for the device.
+You could change the mac address thorugh a software </li>
   </ls>
   </ul>

   </h4>
 After that the computers has been connected with a Switch, a problem remains.
-For instance, pc0 doesn't know the mac address of pc1, which is neccessary for the communication, since Switches only understands layer 2, or in other words, switches can only transfer a message with mac addresses attached to the message.
+For instance, pc0 doesn't know the mac address of pc1, which is neccessary for the communication, since Switches only operate at layer 2, or in other words, switches can only transfer a message with mac addresses attached to the message.
 This is where ARP (address resolution protocol) messages comes into play.
-The ARP message is a message that a device sends to all devices in the network in order to find out what their mac address is.
+The ARP message is a message that a device sends to devices in the network in order to find out what their mac address is.
 Lets make a scenario.
 "Pc0 wants to communicate with pc1":
   </h4>

   ![This is the switch picture](images/firstscene.png)

   <h3>Pc0 pings pc1 with this command "ping 192.168.1.2"</h3>
   <h4>🟩 Green message: The ARP message, this message contains the ip address of the destination/receiver, and finds out the mac address of it</h4>
   <h4>⬛ Black message: Actual ping request, this message contains the ip address of the sender and destination.
 But not the destination's mac address, that's the ARP's job
   </h4>